pewi21/gw2browser/COMPILE.md

 * Copy `libwebpdecoder.dll` from `gw2browser/extern/libwebp/build` directory to `gw2browser/bin`

-* Copy following dll files from `wxWidgets-3.1.5/lib/gcc_dll` directory to `gw2browser/bin`
+* Copy following dll files from `wxWidgets-3.2.4/lib/gcc_dll` directory to `gw2browser/bin`

-      wxbase315u_gcc_custom.dll
-      wxmsw315u_aui_gcc_custom.dll
-      wxmsw315u_core_gcc_custom.dll
-      wxmsw315u_gl_gcc_custom
+      wxbase32u_gcc_custom.dll
+      wxmsw32u_aui_gcc_custom.dll
+      wxmsw32u_core_gcc_custom.dll
+      wxmsw32u_gl_gcc_custom

   If debug build, also copy these dll files.

-      wxbase315ud_gcc_custom.dll
-      wxmsw315ud_aui_gcc_custom.dll
-      wxmsw315ud_core_gcc_custom.dll
-      wxmsw315ud_gl_gcc_custom
+      wxbase32ud_gcc_custom.dll
+      wxmsw32ud_aui_gcc_custom.dll
+      wxmsw32ud_core_gcc_custom.dll
+      wxmsw32ud_gl_gcc_custom

 ---

 ## Building on Linux

-For this guide, I was using Kubuntu 18.04, but this guide also work with any Linux distribution that was Debian based.
+For this guide, I was using Kubuntu and ArchLinux, but this guide can be adapt to work with any Linux distribution.

 ### Building instructions

 #### Getting the required library and tools:

-* Download wxWidgets 3.1 source code from [here](https://github.com/wxWidgets/wxWidgets/releases),
+* Download wxWidgets 3.2 source code from [here](https://github.com/wxWidgets/wxWidgets/releases),
-choose wxWidgets-3.1.5.tar.bz2 and extract it to somewhere, for example, your home directory.
+choose wxWidgets-3.2.4.tar.bz2 and extract it to somewhere, for example, your home directory.
-If your Linux distribution have wxWidgets 3.1 package, you can skip this and use a command like below command to install wxWidgets 3.1.
+If your Linux distribution have wxWidgets 3.2 package, you can skip this and use a command like below command to install wxWidgets 3.2.

+  for Debian and it's derivative

-      sudo apt install libwxbase3.1-dev libwxgtk3.1-dev
+      sudo apt install libwxbase3.2-dev libwxgtk3.2-dev

+  for ArchLinux and it's derivative

+      sudo pacman -S wxwidgets-common wxwidgets-gtk3

   Or download wxWidgets's repository using this command.